MondayCha/ceph-csi/docs/static-pvc.md

 Now scale down the application pod which is using `cephfs-static-pvc` and scale up the application pod to resize the filesystem.

+> [!note]
-**Note** If you have mounted same static PVC to multiple application pods, make sure you will scale down all the application pods and make sure no application pods using the static PVC is running on the node and scale up all the application pods again(this will trigger `NodeStageVolumeRequest` which will resize the filesystem for static volume).
+> If you have mounted same static PVC to multiple application pods, make sure you will scale down all the application pods and make sure no application pods using the static PVC is running on the node and scale up all the application pods again(this will trigger `NodeStageVolumeRequest` which will resize the filesystem for static volume).

+> [!note]
-**Note** deleting PV and PVC does not removed the backend rbd image, user need to manually delete the rbd image if required
+> deleting PV and PVC does not removed the backend rbd image, user need to manually delete the rbd image if required

 ## CephFS static PVC

-CephFS subvolume created manually can be mounted and unmounted to an app, below steps show how to create a CephFS subvolume, static PV and static PVC.
+CephFS subvolume or volume created manually can be mounted and unmounted to an app, below steps show how to create a CephFS subvolume or volume, static PV and static PVC.

 ### Create CephFS subvolume

+> [!tip]
-If you already have a CephFS subvolume created and contains some data which you want to access by the application pod you can skip this step.
+> If you already have a CephFS subvolume or volume created and contains some data which you want to access by the application pod, you can skip this step.

 Lets create a new CephFS subvolume of size 1 GiB in ceph cluster which we are going to use for static PVC, before that we need to create